marcin-jozwikowski/atari-800-dev/ATasm/README.md

 ## Instructions

 This workspace is mainly based on `cerebus.atasm-altirra-bridge` plugin.
-It's [homepage](https://marketplace.visualstudio.com/items?itemName=cerebus.atasm-altirra-bridge) will give you all instructions you'll need.
+Its [homepage](https://marketplace.visualstudio.com/items?itemName=cerebus.atasm-altirra-bridge) will give you all instructions you'll need.

 To change file being compiled modify `atasm-build.json` file - precisely the `input` field.